GNOME/gimp/devel-docs/README.md

   instead of `<li>`.
 These will be transformed by our build system.
 * It also means you should push the `<release>` text early to leave time to translators.
-* Since we use this data in GIMP itself, we stick to a specific contents in a `<release>` tag.
+* Since we use this data in LIGMA itself, we stick to a specific contents in a `<release>` tag.
 In particular, all `<release>` tags must start with one or several `<_p>` paragraphs, followed by a `<ul>` list.
 * Make sure the `date` and `version` attributes are appropriate.
 When the release date is still unknown, setting "TODO" is a good practice as our CI will `grep TODO` on even micro versions and fail on them.
-* We have a custom feature in GIMP: adding `demo` attributes to `<_li>` points of the release will generate a feature tour (basically blinking several pieces of GIMP in order).
+* We have a custom feature in LIGMA: adding `demo` attributes to `<_li>` points of the release will generate a feature tour (basically blinking several pieces of LIGMA in order).
   The format is as follows:
     - demo steps are comma-separated;
     - each step are in the form `dockable:widget=value`.
 You could write